How well do you know your workplace pension?

 - Ask your workplace pension provider for details of their default fund (you may already have these if you received a welcome pack).

-- Contact an independent financial adviser (you can find a local one here) and ask them to explain the information you’ve been given, in terms of how the funds are invested and what this means for your money.
+- Contact an independent financial adviser and ask them to explain the information you’ve been given, in terms of how the funds are invested and what this means for your money.

 - Talk with your adviser about your own financial circumstances, goals and risk appetite, and see how well these align with the strategy of your workplace pension’s default fund.